13 Best Fall Vacations in the US: From Foliage to Festivals

 Ah, the sweet smell of pumpkin spice is in the air, the leaves are turning, and my little wanderlust heart is going pitter-patter.
 Is yours, too?
 It must be if you landed here, searching for the best fall vacations in the US.

 The United States has some of the most spectacular fall foliage in the world.
-From the rugged mountain ranges of the Rockies to the charming New England towns, the U.S. is a treasure trove of fall destinations.
+From the rugged mountain ranges of the Rockies to charming New England towns, the U.S. is a treasure trove of awesome fall destinations.

 I firmly believe that the fall season is the best time of the year to travel.
 It offers a quieter, more intimate travel experience with fewer crowds and lower costs, making it ideal.